Assets on Craft Cloud

 Transforms #

 The Cloud extension transparently enhances Craft’s asset transform APIs by generating and caching images at the edge, using special pre-signed URLs.
-All your existing transforms will work seamlessly on Cloud, including predefined or named transforms and ad-hoc transforms.
+Existing transforms will work seamlessly on Cloud, whether predefined via named transforms and as ad-hoc transforms (except for one limitation, noted below).

 These images don’t contribute to your storage quota, and there are no limits on the number of transforms or compute time.